custora/fastest-csv/README.md

 [![Build Status](https://travis-ci.org/custora/fastest-csv.svg?branch=0.7)](https://travis-ci.org/custora/fastest-csv)

-Fastest CSV class for MRI Ruby.
-Faster than faster_csv and fasterer-csv.
-On par with csvscan, but supports any delimiter and fast (buffered) writing of CSVs.
+Fast CSV reader/writer for MRI Ruby.
+Supports any delimiter and fast (buffered) writing of CSVs.
 Uses native C code to parse CSV lines in MRI Ruby.
-Java support is de facto deprecated as we don't use it and don't keep it updated.

-Supports an extension of the CSV grammar defined in [RFC4180](https://tools.ietf.org/html/rfc4180).
+Understands an extension of the CSV grammar defined in [RFC4180](https://tools.ietf.org/html/rfc4180), with the important modification that the default linebreak character is LF, not CR LF.
 See `grammar.md` for the full details.
-Not designed to support Excel CSVs.
+Not designed to support Excel-formatted CSVs.

-The interface is a subset of the CSV interface in Ruby 1.9.3.
-The options parameter only accepts `col_sep` and `write_buffer_lines`.
+Java support is de facto deprecated as we don't use it and don't keep it updated.

 ## Usage